QRLHUB

 Website

-Physical Qubits: 5,000+
+Physical Qubits: 5,000+ (annealing)

-Logical Qubits: N/A (not universal)
+Logical Qubits: N/A (annealing), Gate-model in dev

-Target Year: Commercial now
+Target Year: 2026 gate-model

 Oxford Ionics